How to get here

 By car – from Norwich City Centre

-Coming from the City Centre, follow signs for the A47 (Gt.
+From Norwich City Centre, follow signs for the A47 (Gt.
 Yarmouth).
 You should cross the river then pass Norwich Railway Station on your right.
 Keep following this road (A1242) until you reach the traffic lights at Harvey Lane.
-Carry straight on past the Town House (Innkeeper’s Lodge) hotel on your right, then Thorpe River Green and ‘The Rushcutter’s’ PH on your right.
-Just past ‘Oakland’s’ Hotel you will see our entrance on your left with AA signs and a sign for ‘The Old Rectory’.
+Carry straight on past Broadland District Council on your left, then the Town House (Innkeeper’s Lodge) hotel on your right.
+About 1/2 a mile further on, look out for Thorpe River Green and ‘The Rushcutter’s’ PH on your right.
+Just past ‘Oakland’s’ Hotel (on your left) you will see our entrance with AA signs and a sign for ‘The Old Rectory’.
 Please take care, our entrance is quite narrow.

 Norwich Thorpe Station is just two miles away.
 There is a twice hourly train service to London (hourly Sundays), an hourly service to Cambridge via Ely and services to Liverpool Lime Street via Peterborough, Nottingham, Sheffield and Manchester Piccadilly.
-Local services run on the Bittern and Wherry Lines run to Great Yarmouth, North Walsham, Sheringham & Cromer and Oulton Broad / Lowestoft.
-The station is just a few minutes from The Old Rectory by bus or taxi
+Local services run on the Bittern and Wherry Lines to Great Yarmouth, Wroxham, North Walsham, Sheringham & Cromer and Oulton Broad / Lowestoft.
+Norwich rail station is just a few minutes from The Old Rectory by bus or taxi

 Local bus services

 Regular bus services operate from near the hotel entrance to Norwich city centre, Norwich & Norfolk University Hospital (change at Castle Meadow) and UEA (change at Norwich Rail Station).
-You can also take the bus from the city centre to Aylsham, Great Yarmouth, Gorleston, Holt, and Cromer & Sheringham from where the CoastHopper service will take you to Blakeney, Wells and Hunstanton and many villages in between
+You can also take a bus from Norwich city centre to Aylsham, Great Yarmouth, Gorleston, Holt, and Cromer & Sheringham from where the CoastHopper service will take you to Blakeney, Wells and Hunstanton, and many villages in between.

 Norfolk is great for cycling but it’s not as flat as you may think!
 There are quiet lanes, marked trails around the Broads, or Thetford Forest for a bit of off-road adventure.
 You can take your bicycle on Bittern Line trains and follow a number of routes from Bittern Line stations (cycles may need to be pre-booked on some services).
 A network of bike hire points around the county also offer tandems, child seats and trailers, safety equipment and more.